Estate plan

 Community property

 Idaho is a community property state.
 Assets acquired during marriage are jointly owned by both spouses.
-This affects all four estate planning documents.
+This affects every document in your estate plan.

 Married couples should consider how community property rules interact with their will, trust, power of attorney, and healthcare directive to ensure consistent coverage.